mai882002/Breast_Cancer_Detection/README.md

 # Breast Cancer Detection Web Application

-## A Web Application to predict Breast Cancer using SVM  (Deployed on Heroku)
+## A Web Application to predict Breast Cancer using SVM

 ### 1.Project Requirements or Dependencies